 Knowledge in the science curriculum

 It is great to see that the curriculum is well and truly back on the education agenda in England.
-And this is taking place at the same time that many teachers are re-affirming the importance of knowledge.
-Gone are the days when we talk about generic problem solving or thinking skills.
-Instead, we know solving problems requires domain specific knowledge that can’t be transferred easily; that’s why as a biologist I can solve problems in phylogenetics but I can’t solve problems in pyrotechnics.
+This is taking place at the same time that many teachers are re-affirming the importance of domain-specific knowledge and its crucial role in problem solving and expertise.

 The knowledge produced by science: substantive knowledge

-So what knowledge should the science curriculum contain?
-Well, there is the substantive knowledge (Schwab, 1964), that is the knowledge produced by science and involves concepts which form the underpinning structure of the subject e.g. respiration, evolution and the idea of a force.
-The list of substantive knowledge for science is well, substantial, and beyond the scope of this short note, but probably should aim to create big idea thinking in the fundamental areas of biology, chemistry and physics.
-We need to frequently practice retrieving the knowledge that builds these concepts, or else we forget them, so low stakes cumulative quizzing needs to be peppered throughout the curriculum.
+So, what knowledge should the science curriculum contain?
+Substantive knowledge (Schwab, 1964), that is, the knowledge produced by science involves concepts which form the underpinning structure of the subject e.g. respiration, evolution and the idea of a force.
+The list of substantive knowledge for science is, well, substantial, and beyond the scope of this short note, but probably should aim to create big idea thinking in the fundamental areas of biology, chemistry and physics.
+Students need to frequently practise retrieving and using the knowledge that builds these concepts, or else it gets forgotten.

-Knowledge must be carefully sequenced over time because of the hierarchical nature of science, starting with the concrete and moving to the abstract is helpful, both within a lesson and wider curriculum.
+Knowledge must be carefully sequenced in the curriculum over time.
+Because of the hierarchical nature of scientific knowledge, starting with the underpinning ideas and moving to the more complex is helpful, both within a lesson and wider curriculum.
 For example, it doesn’t make sense to learn about ions until you understand substances, atomic structure and charge.
-It is more complex when you think about ordering seemingly separate but related ideas – should we teach particles before cells or cells before particles and does it even matter?!
+Sequencing knowledge gets more complex when you think about ordering seemingly separate but related ideas – for example, should we teach particles before cells or cells before particles and does it even matter?!

 Substantive knowledge connected to more substantive knowledge creates understanding.
 Relate this knowledge to what you already know and you will create meaning (or misconceptions!) – the Holy Grail.
-This means that related prior knowledge must be re-visited in the curriculum before introducing new ideas and misconceptions should be actively diagnosed.
-I find it helpful here to imagine a digger arm, reaching back over the curriculum and scooping forward all relevant ideas that should have been learnt to date.
-This scoop should then be the starting point.
-But all this re-visiting takes time and so a big part of curriculum design is about deciding what not to teach: I’m not brave enough to suggest what these concepts are!
+This means that related prior knowledge must be re-visited in the curriculum before introducing new ideas and misconceptions should be actively surfaced and explored.
+I find it helpful here to imagine a digger arm, reaching back over the curriculum and scooping forward all relevant ideas that should have been learned to date.
+This scoop, along with your students’ various experiences and ideas, should then be the starting point for teaching.
+But all this re-visiting takes time and so a big part of curriculum design is about deciding what not to teach (see below).

 And then there are important decisions to be made about assessment, because not all substantive knowledge is equally important.
-Particle model for example should be assessed in preference to sublimation.
+Particle model, for example, should be assessed in preference to sublimation.
 Why?
 Because the particle model is a gateway to understanding many more concepts (e.g.Yr8 conduction/convection, Yr9 osmosis, Yr10 rates of reaction) and so must be understood.
-Sublimation, whilst interesting, is quite a peculiar idea that has little explanatory power beyond state changes to iodine and carbon dioxide.
+Sublimation, while interesting, is quite a peculiar idea that has little explanatory power beyond state changes to iodine and carbon dioxide.
+As a piece of information, then, ‘sublimation’ has limited usefulness when it comes to learning science and so may be a contender when deciding what not to teach.

 How knowledge in science is produced, developed and accepted: disciplinary knowledge

 Teaching this disciplinary knowledge is hard as ideas of the discipline can often become lost when students struggle to simultaneously grasp substantive knowledge.
-At the same time, it’s difficult to identify control variables during an investigation into photosynthesis, if you don’t understand the reaction itself.
-Get this delicate balance right, between substantive and disciplinary knowledge, and science teaching and learning becomes a whole lot easier and fun.
-You can do this through the curriculum by articulating exactly what aspect of the discipline you are learning and positioning it in the best context e.g. term one variables taught through diffusion, term two teach validity though measuring heart rate and exercise and in term three evaluate the method used to measure energy transferred by fuels.
+At the same time, it’s difficult for students to identify control variables during an investigation into photosynthesis, if they don’t understand the reaction itself.
+Get this delicate balance right, between substantive and disciplinary knowledge, and science teaching and learning becomes a whole lot easier and more interesting.
+It also becomes more meaningful because, as students come to understand the ideas of science, they also learn where these ideas came from.
+For example, to know what a mammal is requires an understanding of biological classification.

 Further reading